floatdrop/gulp-bem/readme.md

 ### tree.deps(path)

 After you got your tree - you can call this method to get __ordered__ BEM objects, that should be used to build CSS/JS/etc of BEM project.
-Order is determinated by `require` and `expect` properties in BEM object.
+Order is determinated by `require`, `expect` and `exclude` properties in BEM object.

 ```js
 // suppose you have desktop.bundles/index as entry point of index page